When To Pick Banana Peppers | The Ripe Guide

 - Changes in weather patterns may take place and disrupt normal growth

-The right time for harvesting your banana peppers actually impacts their flavor.
+The right time to harvest your hot banana peppers actually impacts their flavor.
 The tangy and sweetish flavor is not lost when you pick them at the right time.
+Even the hot banana peppers can vary depending on when you pick them.

 Banana peppers seem to be sensitive to the time of picking because when they are picked too early, they tend to lose their unique taste.
 If you leave them for too long on the tree, they tend to rot and turn into a pulpy mass.